mattmaddux/FASwiftUI/README.md

 # FASwiftUI

 Easily use FontAwesome in your SwiftUI projects.
 Supports Font Awesome 5 Pro or Free.
 Easily use Font Awesome icons as text in your SwiftUI views.
-Use an included picker view to search for and select icons.

 (Does not currently support the Duotone style.)